LukasMut/lukasmut.github.io/index.md

 <span class="venue venue--conf">ICML</span>
 <span class="featured-title"><a href="https://openreview.net/forum?id=wSXZtvqwoa">Attentive Multi-Layer Fusion for Vision Transformers</a></span>
 <span class="featured-meta">Ciernik, Morik, &hellip; Muttenthaler (2026)</span>
-<p class="featured-tldr"><b>TL;DR</b> &mdash; An attention mechanism that fuses features across <em>all</em> layers of a vision transformer rather than only the last, showing that the most useful representations live at different levels depending on the task.</p>
+<p class="featured-tldr"><b>TL;DR</b> &mdash; An attention mechanism that fuses features across <em>all</em> layers of a vision transformer rather than only the last, showing that the most useful representations live at different depths depending on the task.</p>
 </div>

 <div class="featured">